Sphinx Organization Timeline

 2019

 Sphinx launches an administrative leadership program, Sphinx LEAD (Leaders in Excellence, Arts & Diversity).
 This is a two-year full-scholarship leadership program designed to evolve the industry landscape by empowering the next generation of executive leaders.
-Ten arts leaders of color are selected annually to participate in a curriculum including mentorship, networking, and leadership retreats at top institutions nationwide.
+Ten arts leaders are selected annually to participate in a curriculum including mentorship, networking, and leadership retreats at top institutions nationwide.
 The program is seeded by the Knight Foundation.
-The program becomes a centerpiece initiative, meeting with early acclaim and successful advancement and placement for emerging Black and Latinx administrative leaders.
+The program becomes a centerpiece initiative, meeting with early acclaim and successful advancement and placement for emerging administrative leaders.

-• 2020
+2020

 In response to the COVID-19 pandemic, Sphinx launches its first digital tour for both the Sphinx Virtuosi and EXIGENCE, holds its first virtual gala (and most successful to date) and transitions all educational programs to the digital space.